IBM-Blockchain-Archive/marbles/tutorial_part1.md

 Before we deploy though, the SDK will download and parse the chaincode.
 This is when it builds up the dot notation we can use to ultimately call cc functions from JS.
-Once its done downloading/parsing it runs the deploy HTTP request.
+Once it’s done downloading/parsing it runs the deploy HTTP request.
 We should receive a hash in the response that is unique to this chaincode.
 This hash will be used along with the registered `enrollId` in all future invocations / queries against this cc.

 #Marbles Deeper Dive
 Hopefully you have successfully traded a marble or two between users.
-Lets look at how this was done by starting at the chaincode.
+Let’s look at how this was done by starting at the chaincode.

 __set_user()__